 The Appointments Unit was set up specifically to handle expressions of interest in judicial appointments with the highest degree of confidentiality and security.
 The Appointments Unit is attached to the Ministry of Justice, but its records are held separately from those of the Ministry.
-The Appointments Unit has its own telephone number, email and postal addresses.
+The Appointments Unit has its own telephone number and email address.